-If you are an Australian tax payer, you can claim depreciation on any property no matter where it is located.
+As an Australian taxpayer, you can claim depreciation on any property, no matter its location.

 Washington Brown is the only property depreciation consultancy firm in this country with an international network, making us the number one choice for Australians with investment properties overseas.

-Having worked across 22 countries on five continents (and growing), we are uniquely positioned to provide a cost-efficient solution to ensuring the maximum returns on your overseas investments under Australian Taxation legislation.
+Having worked across 22 countries on five continents (and growing), we are uniquely positioned to provide a cost-efficient solution to ensure maximum returns on your overseas investments under Australian Taxation legislation.

 What are the main differences between Commercial and Residential property claims?

 - You can occupy the building and still claim depreciation

 - Older buildings still qualify for the building allowance